Our trainers are leaders in a wide range of pedagogical strategies and frameworks

 The founders of CollaboratEd are leading experts in technology-rich learning and integration, as well as on a number of highly effective learning strategies and frameworks.

-Alessio has nine years of teaching experience and has worked as Head of KS3 Science for five years.
+Alessio has 15 years of teaching experience and has worked as Head of KS3 Science for five years.
 He also worked as Field Development Officer for NGfL Cymru, as Science Subject Lead at TSL Education (TES) and as National Support Programme Partner in Wales with CfBT.
 Alessio won a number of national and international education awards for the innovative and creative way he integrates emerging technologies in education.
 One of these awards is the Microsoft Worldwide Innovative Education Forum, 2007.
 Alessio is an accredited Microsoft Peer Coaching Facilitator, one of few Partners In Learning Top Tiered Teachers worldwide, a TASC Framework Specialist, an Official iMindMap Leader and a Teacher Network Coordinator for the Institute of Physics, as well as one of the Editors of TalkPhysics.org.
 Alessio is currently working part-time as Teaching and Learning Coach and Mentor in Gloucestershire with The Institute of Physics.
+He has recently completed an MSc in Teacher Education at the University of Oxford and he is a Chartered Science Teacher (CSciTeach).

 Dave Ashton – Math teacher and Google Certified Teacher